egtellez/ajolotes.arch.katas.contest/README.md

 * Candidate --> Registration / engagement
 * Career Mentor --> Uploads roadmap to system, updates assignment

-### Questions
-- How many candidates for each career mentor?
-Review examples from Omar
-  - E.G. 1 Mentor - 3 mentees (Full time job?)
-How many people can a mentor mentor
-- Application exists to manage non-profits?
-  - Some options for non profits: https://connecteam.com/nonprofit-apps/

 ## Architecture characteristics identified

 - Ease of Use.